NotTheDr01ds/nushell.github.io/book/style_guide.md

 ### Basic Spacing

 - A single space _IS RECOMMENDED_ before and after pipe (`|`) symbols, operators, commands, subcommands, their options and arguments, except before/after a token at the beginning/end of a line.
-- Multiple consecutive spaces _ARE NOT RECOMMENDED_ unless they are part of string or table literal.
+- Multiple consecutive spaces _ARE NOT RECOMMENDED_ unless they are part of a string or table literal.
 - A single blank line _IS RECOMMENDED_ at the end of a file.
+- Trailing whitespace at the end of a line is _NOT RECOMMENDED_
 - Whitespace between a record key name and the key-value separator `:` _IS NOT RECOMMANDED_
 - A single space following the key-value separator `:` _IS RECOMMENDED_